-As far as the filler is concerned filler metal, some of the welding process of the non consumable welding processes and there are few consumable welding processes.
-So the line are the criteria for selection of the filler metal for HSLAs is similar to that of the carbon steels like for matching strength we choose the matching filler, but if we require some specific property in the weld metal then different filler is chosen.

-In such a way that is not only provides the required setup mechanical properties but response to the heat treatment is also same as that of the base metal so that the uniformity in the weld as weld metal as well the base metal properties can be realized after the post weld heat treatment and at the same time like I have said that if the notch toughness requirement is crucial for the weld metal.
+As far as the filler is concerned. filler metal.
+Some of the welding processes are of the non-consumable welding processes and there are few consumable welding processes.
+So, the line or the criteria for selection of the filler metal for HSLA is similar to that of the carbon steels like for matching strength we choose the matching filler but if we require some specific property in the weld metal then different filler is different filler is chosen in such a way that it not only provides the the required set of mechanical properties but response to the heat treatment is also same as that of the base metal.
+So, that uniformity in the weld as well as well as the base metal properties can be realized after the post weld heat treatment.
+And at the same time like I have said that if the notch toughness requirement is crucial for the weld metal then we may choose the high notch toughness.

-Then we may choose the high notch toughness weld metal fillers, the fillers which will provide the higher notch toughness, so like ASS can be used for welding of the HSLAs provided other strength requirements like yield strength requirements are satisfied because this will provide very good the resistance to the a notch toughness.

-Now we will see there is a like the different fillers and the consumables which are used for welding of the high strength low alloy steels used for joining of the various structural components.
-So the different grades of the HSLAs when they are welded using the shielded metal arc welding, these are the set of the electrodes most of these are the low hydrogen electrodes of the 7000 series.
+So like ASS can be used for welding of the HSLAs provided other strength requirements like yield strength requirements are satisfied because this will provide very good the resistance to the notch toughness.
+Now we will see there is like the different the fillers and the consumables which are used for welding of the high strength low alloy steels which are used for joining of the various structural components.
+So, the different grades of the HSLAs.
+When they are welded using the shielded metal arc welding these are the set of the electrodes, most of these are the low hydrogen electrodes of the 7000 series.
+And another category or the group of the HSLAs like 572 and A633, these grids are welded using these 3 types of the electrodes of the SMAW for SMAW process.